A Guide to Old Myths in a New Era

 Note from the CEO

-Sadly, the past few years have been the most challenging that we have seen in recent memory: from Pittsburgh to Poway to Jersey City to Monsey, violent antisemitic incidents have become all too common.
-In fact, ADL’s most recent Audit of Antisemitic Incidents recorded more than 1,800 acts in 2018, the third-highest total we’ve seen in 40 years.
+Sadly, the past few years have been among the most challenging that we have seen in recent memory: from Pittsburgh to Poway to Jersey City to Monsey to Colleyville, violent antisemitic incidents have become all too common.
+In fact, ADL recorded 3,697 antisemitic incidents in 2022, the highest number of antisemitic incidents on record since ADL began tracking in 1979.
+This included 111 incidents of assault against members of the Jewish community, as well as incidents of vandalism and harassment across every state and the District of Columbia.

-On top of it all, we have leading voices in the United States — from both sides of the political spectrum — who are normalizing antisemitism.
-They are using antisemitic myths and tropes about “globalists” controlling government, Jewish money destroying our borders or the dual loyalty of Jewish citizens.
-And amplifying it all are online platforms that tolerate antisemitism and hate, facilitating its unprecedented reach and accessibility.
+Amplifying it all are online platforms that tolerate antisemitism and hate, facilitating its unprecedented reach and accessibility.
 Not just adults, but children can easily find horrific hate online with a click or a swipe, 24 hours per day, seven days per week, 365 days a year.
+In our local communities, we see swastikas drawn into desks at school, students ostracized for supporting Israel on college campuses and synagogue windows smashed.
+We see hate groups spreading antisemitic rhetoric through fliering campaigns, public demonstrations and online.

 ADL gratefully acknowledges The ADL Lewy Family Institute for Combating Antisemitism for its sustained support and commitment to fighting antisemitism.
 ADL also thanks its individual, corporate and foundation advocates and contributors, whose vote of confidence in our work provides the resources for our research, analysis and programs fighting antisemitism and hate in the United States and around the globe.

-ADL thanks Esta Gordon Epstein, National Chair, for her leadership, and all of our volunteer leaders for their time and dedication to our mission.
+ADL thanks Esta Gordon Epstein, Chair, Board of Directors (2019-2021) and Ben Sax, Chair, Board of Directors (2022-present) for their leadership, and all of our volunteer leaders for their time and dedication to our mission.

-ADL greatly appreciates the editorial contributions and valuable review by Andrew Mark Bennett, doctoral candidate in law, Freie Universität Berlin; Golan Moskowitz, Ray D. Wolfe Postdoctoral Fellow at the Anne Tanenbaum Centre for Jewish Studies, University of Toronto; Alvin H. Rosenfeld, Director of the Institute for the Study of Contemporary Antisemitism, Indiana University; Jonathan D. Sarna, University Professor and Joseph H. & Belle R. Braun Professor of American Jewish History and Director, Schusterman Center for Israel Studies at Brandeis University; Magda Teter, Professor of History and the Shvidler Chair in Judaic Studies at Fordham University; and the team at Be’chol Lashon / GlobalJews.org.
+ADL greatly appreciates the editorial contributions and valuable review by Andrew Mark Bennett, doctoral candidate in law, Freie Universität Berlin; Golan Moskowitz, Assistant Professor of Jewish Studies at Tulane University; Alvin H. Rosenfeld, Director of the Institute for the Study of Contemporary Antisemitism, Indiana University; Jonathan D. Sarna, University Professor and Joseph H. & Belle R. Braun Professor of American Jewish History and Director, Schusterman Center for Israel Studies at Brandeis University; Magda Teter, Professor of History and the Shvidler Chair in Judaic Studies at Fordham University; and the team at Be’chol Lashon / GlobalJews.org.

 Join The Fight